 Based on this, for a certain network scenario \mathcal{N} and a given parameter space of \mathcal{C} , an optimization algorithm can be employed to search for a good solution \mathcal{C}0 which meets a certain performance objective p_0 .
 With this black-box optimization approach, the problem defined in Equation (1) can be empirically solved.
-This idea is the basis of the on-line simulation framework.
+This idea is the basis of the online simulation framework.
 Note that for network parameter optimization problems, traditional experiment design methods, such as, factorial design, are not applicable since they normally assume a relatively simple mathematical model and try to fit the problem into this model.
 Since little a priori knowledge is available, to formulate a proper model is very difficult.

-Like optimization problems arising in many engineering areas, network parameter optimization can be formulated as (assume minimization): given a real-valued objective function $f : \mathbb{R}^n \to \mathbb{R}$, find a global minimum \mathbf{x}^ , where x is the parameter vector to be optimized, D is the parameter space, usually a compact set in \mathbb{R}^n .
+Like optimization problems arising in many engineering areas, network parameter optimization can be mathematically formulated as (assume minimization): given a real-valued objective function $f: \mathbb{R}^n \to \mathbb{R}$, find a global minimum \mathbf{x}^ , where \mathbf{x} is the parameter vector to be optimized, D is the parameter space, usually a compact set in \mathbb{R}^n .
 In these problems, the objective function $f(\mathbf{x})$ is often analytically unknown and the function evaluation can only be achieved through computer simulation or other indirect ways.
-This type of problems are hence called "black-box" optimization problems and considered very hard to solve because of lack of a priori knowledge.
-In addition, since the objective functions are often non-linear and multi-modal, these problems are also called global optimization in contrast to local optimization which has only one single extreme in $f(\mathbf{x})$ and is much easier to solve.
+This type of problems are hence called "black-box" optimization problems where the objective function is modeled as a black-box.
+Since little a priori knowledge is assumed, these black-box optimization problems are considered very hard to solve.
+In addition, since the objective functions are often non-linear and multi-modal, this type of optimization are also called global optimization in contrast to local optimization which has only one single extreme in $f(\mathbf{x})$ and is much easier to solve.

-$$\mathbf{x}^ = \arg\min{\mathbf{x}\in D} f(\mathbf{x}) \tag{3}$$
+$$\mathbf{x}^ = \arg\min{\mathbf{x} \in D} f(\mathbf{x}) \tag{3}$$

-Most of black-box optimization problems are NPhard and can only be solved for near-optimal solutions with heuristic search algorithms.
-Many heuristic search algorithms have been proposed and used successfully in practice, such as, multi-start hill-climbing[19], genetic algorithm^[15] and simulated annealing^[17].
+Most of black-box optimization problems are NP-hard and can only be solved for near-optimal solutions with heuristic search algorithms.
+Many heuristic search algorithms have been proposed and demonstrated to be very successful in practice, such as, multi-start hill-climbing[19], genetic algorithm[15] and simulated annealing[17].
 However, there has been no consistent report on their performance.
-In fact, No Free Lunch Theorem[20], [21] has theoretically demonstrated that no matter what performance metric is used, no single optimization algorithm can consistently outperform the others in every class of problems.
+In fact, No Free Lunch Theorem[20], [21] has theoretically demonstrated that no matter what performance metric is used, no single optimization algorithm can consistently perform better in all problem classes than the others.
 The average performance of any algorithm is the same over all classes of problems.
-In other words, there exists no general all-purpose optimization algorithm and for one specific class of problems, its inherent properties have to be carefully investigated to perform efficient optimization.
-We will examine the properties of network optimization problems in the following.
+In other words, there exists no general all-purpose optimization algorithm.
+For one specific class of problems, its inherent properties have to be carefully investigated to perform efficient optimization.